buntine/barcoders/README.md

 let barcode = Code39::new("1ISTHELONELIESTNUMBER".to_string()).unwrap();
 let png = Image::PNG{height: 80, xdim: 1};

-// The `encode` method returns a Vec<u8> of the binary representation of the generated
+// The `encode` method returns a Vec<u8> of the binary representation of the
-// barcode.
+// generated barcode.
 This is useful if you want to add your own generator. let encoded: Vec<u8> = barcode.encode();

-// Image generators save the file to the given path and return a u32 indicating the
+// Image generators save the file to the given path and return a u32 indicating
-// number of bytes written to disk. let mut path = File::create(&Path::new("my_barcode.png")).unwrap();
+// the number of bytes written to disk. let mut path = File::create(&Path::new("my_barcode.png")).unwrap();
 let bytes = png.generate(&encoded, &mut path).unwrap();
 ```

-Output:
 ![Code 39: 1ISTHELONELIESTNUMBER](/media/code39_1istheloneliestnumber.png?raw=true "Code 39: 1ISTHELONELIESTNUMBER")